kbilsted/NotepadPlusPlusPluginPack.Net/README.md

-# NppPlugin .NET package for VS2015 and beyond...
+# NppPlugin .NET package for VS2015 and beyond for Notepad++ 32bit and 64 bit...

 What is this?
 Its a simple template for very fast and easy building plugins for Notepad++ in C#/.Net